 If you are looking to make the jump to data analytics from your current career, your next steps will vary depending upon your current skillset and in which industry you would like to work.
 To stay in an industry where you already have the experience, it might be a simple matter of learning some specific tools.

-However, if you are planning on switching industries and have had little exposure to handling data, you will need to obtain additional schooling.
+However, if you are planning on switching industries and have had little exposure with handling data, you will need to obtain additional schooling.

 Important strategies include: